Tokyo Apache: Earthquake and tsunami disaster relief effort

 After the Great Tohoku quake and subsequent tsunami on March 11, 2011, the Tokyo Apache suspended the remainder of its 2010–2011 season.
 Tokyo Apache organization and staff then joined forces with Evolution Capital Management and owner Michael Lerch in funding relief projects and organizations.
-The combined group, which will also include former NBA star and former Tokyo Apache head coach Joe Bryant as well as baseball legend Bobby Valentine, will contribute over 1 million US dollars to such projects and, as the situation stabilizes, aim to participate in programs that will help the people that have been devastated by this disaster.
+The combined group, which included former NBA star and former Tokyo Apache head coach Joe Bryant and baseball manager Bobby Valentine, contributed over 1 million US dollars to relief project.

 2011–2012 season

 As of June 7, 2011, the team announced that it will be suspending operations for the 2011–2012 season.
 The suspension is due to an inability to secure business partners and sponsors in the timeframe imposed by the bj-league.
 The Tokyo Apache management noted that the business climate for securing commitments from both current and new business partners and sponsors deteriorated significantly in the aftermath of the earthquake and tsunami of March 11, 2011.
-Although the decision to suspend the 2011–2012 season is unfortunate, the Tokyo Apache is committed to continuing its current relief efforts for the benefit of those that were devastated by the earthquake and tsunami of March 11, 2011.
+Tokyo Apache committed to continue its disaster relief efforts.
 As of November 2011, the team was definitely dissolved.